-What is an Arc Flash
+What causes an Arc Flash?

 "An Arc Flash is caused by an accidental short circuit in an electrical phase, either from phase to ground or phase to phase.
 An Arc Flash is an explosion of oxygen in the air around the phase(s), which creates a really high temperature; enough to melt conductors and other electrical parts.
 In turn causes an extremely loud bang as the explosion takes place".